 Book value is calculated on property assets that can be depreciated.
-Depreciable assets have a lasting value, such as furniture, equipment, and other personal property of a business.
-Book value also is shown for buildings.
+Depreciable assets have lasting value, and they include items such as furniture, equipment, buildings, and other personal property.

-The calculation of book value for an asset is the original cost of the asset minus the accumulated depreciation to the date of the report.
-All three of these amounts are shown on the business balance sheet, for all depreciated assets.
+The calculation of book value for an asset is the original cost of the asset minus the accumulated depreciation, where accumulated depreciation is the average annual depreciation multiplied by the age of the asset in years.

 After the initial purchase of an asset, there is no accumulated depreciation yet, so the book value is the cost.
 Then, as time goes on, the cost stays the same, but the accumulated depreciation increases, so the book value decreases.

 Assets can't depreciate in perpetuity.
 There are legal limits on how many years a company can write off depreciation costs.
 Those limits vary by asset category.
-If an asset is owned long enough, the book value may only represent salvage or scrap value, after all the depreciation has been taken.
+If an asset is owned long enough, the book value may only represent salvage or scrap value.
 At that point, the asset is considered to be "off the books."
 That doesn't mean the asset must be scrapped or that the asset doesn't have value to the company.
-It just means that the asset has no value (or only scrap/salvage value) on the balance sheet—it has already maximized the potential tax benefits to the business.
+It just means that the asset has no value on the balance sheet—it has already maximized the potential tax benefits to the business.

-Assets of a business are listed on one side of the business' balance sheet.
+A business's assets are listed on one side of the balance sheet.
 Assets that have book value are those that are depreciated.
 They are listed in order of liquidity (how quickly they can be turned into cash).
-The book value shown on the balance sheet is an accumulated value for all assets of a specific category.
-For example, here's the book value of all Property, Plant, and Equipment on a business balance sheet:
+The book value shown on the balance sheet is the book value for all assets in that specific category.

 |Property, Plant, and Equipment|